carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 - "How can machine learning models predictions be utilised by an organization?"
 objectives:
 - "Describe the main stages involved in a machine learning project"
-- "Identify  area in which machine learning could be used to help address a  “business” need"
+- "Identify  areas in which machine learning could be used to help address a  “business” need"
 - "Be able to give two examples of how machine learning model predictions can be utilised to make decisions"
 - "Be able to highlight at least one reason why you should monitor the predictions made by a machine learning model"
 keypoints: